 Note: If you purchase ammunition while purchasing a firearm, you do not need to get a separate background check for the ammo – the check for the gun will suffice.
 But you won’t be able to take home your ammo until you take home your gun.

 According to the Department of Justice’s FAQ, ammunition buyers must show a valid California driver’s license, California identification card (for non-drivers), or military identification.
-Note: The website does not list any identification options for non-residents, and DOJ’s press office did not respond to an inquiry about whether or how non-residents can legally purchase ammunition in California.
+Note: There is no provision for non-residents to buy ammunition in California.
 This is no small issue: California sold 7,325 non-resident hunting licenses in 2018, producing license and tag revenue of nearly $1.2 million.
 However, non-residents are allowed to bring ammunition into California without shipping it to a vendor or submitting to a background check.
 Also, we have heard from a supporter who serves in the military here but is not a California resident that he was able to purchase ammunition at one store, but not another.

 If your license says “Federal limits apply” in the upper right-hand corner (this is the new license given to undocumented immigrants and to people who didn’t think they would need the new federally compliant REAL ID) you must also present one other document proving you are in the United States legally.
 Accepted documents are a valid, unexpired U.S. passport or passport card; a certified copy of a U.S. birth certificate; a U.S. Certificate or Consular Report of Birth Abroad of a U.S. Citizen; a valid, unexpired foreign passport with valid U.S. immigrant visa and approved Record of Arrival/Departure (I-94) form; a certified copy of birth certificate from a U.S. Territory; a Certificate of Naturalization or U.S. Citizenship; a valid, unexpired Permanent Resident Card.
 If your name is different on these documents than it is on your ID, additional documents concerning your name change will be required.